AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 Example: "*1185432*"

 **MOONPIE_CONFIG_OSU_API_REQUESTS_CONFIG_DATABASE_PATH**="*osu_requests_config.db*"
-: The database file path that contains the persistent osu! map requests data.
+: The database file path that contains the persistent osu! (beatmap) requests configuration.

 **MOONPIE_CONFIG_OSU_API_REQUESTS_DETAILED**
-: If recognizing is enabled (MOONPIE_CONFIG_OSU_ENABLE_COMMANDS=requests) additionally output more detailed information about the map in the chat.
-This can also be set at runtime and stored persistently in a database (MOONPIE_CONFIG_OSU_API_REQUESTS_CONFIG_DATABASE_PATH) but if provided will override the current value in the database on start of the bot.
+: If beatmap requests are enabled (MOONPIE_CONFIG_OSU_ENABLE_COMMANDS=requests) additionally output more detailed information about the map in the chat.
+This can also be set at runtime (!osuRequests set option optionValue) and stored persistently in a database (MOONPIE_CONFIG_OSU_API_REQUESTS_CONFIG_DATABASE_PATH) but if provided will override the current value in the database on start of the bot.
 Example: "*ON*"
 Supported values: "*OFF*", "*ON*"

 **MOONPIE_CONFIG_OSU_API_REQUESTS_REDEEM_ID**
-: If recognizing is enabled (MOONPIE_CONFIG_OSU_ENABLE_COMMANDS=requests)  make it that only messages that used a channel point redeem will be recognized.
-This can also be set at runtime and stored persistently in a database (MOONPIE_CONFIG_OSU_API_REQUESTS_CONFIG_DATABASE_PATH) but if provided will override the current value in the database on start of the bot.
+: If beatmap requests are enabled (MOONPIE_CONFIG_OSU_ENABLE_COMMANDS=requests) make it that only messages that used a channel point redeem will be recognized.
+This can also be set at runtime (!osuRequests set option optionValue) and stored persistently in a database (MOONPIE_CONFIG_OSU_API_REQUESTS_CONFIG_DATABASE_PATH) but if provided will override the current value in the database on start of the bot.
 Example: "*651f5474-07c2-4406-9e59-37d66fd34069*"

 **MOONPIE_CONFIG_OSU_IRC_PASSWORD**